-DOJ sues La. chemical maker over risk to minority community
+DOJ sues La. company over cancer risk to minority community

 The Justice Department, in its complaint, agreed, saying the plant is exposing thousands of people to lifetime cancer risks “multiples of times higher than what is typically considered acceptable.”

-Denka has reduced its emissions in recent years, but activist say it’s not nearly enough.

-Mary Hampton is president of Concerned Citizens of St. John the Baptist Parish, which had raised civil rights concerns.
-She said emissions need to drop quickly.
+Mary Hampton, president of Concerned Citizens of St. John the Baptist Parish, said emissions at the plant need to drop quickly.

-“It’s a positive move in the right direction,” she said.
+“It’s a positive move in the right direction,” she said of the federal lawsuit.
 “It’s been a long time coming.”

 Phillis reported from St. Louis